ng-docs/angular-cn/aio/content/tutorial/toh-pt4.md

 ### Get hero data

-The `HeroService` could get hero data from anywhere &mdash;a web service, local storage, or a mock data source.
+The `HeroService` could get hero data from anywhere —a web service, local storage, or a mock data source.

 Removing data access from components means you can change your mind about the implementation anytime, without touching any components.
 They don't know how the service works.